Corporation Yard Relocation

 What happened

-On June 30, 2025, the City of Ukiah acquired 1 Carousel Lane to serve as the new Municipal Corporation Yard.
-This strategic acquisition advances the City’s long-term plan to modernize infrastructure and improve service delivery.
+In June 2025, the City of Ukiah purchased the property at 1 Carousel Lane to serve as its new Municipal Corporation Yard, the central hub for city maintenance operations.
+This is a key step in the City’s long-term plan to modernize infrastructure and improve how services are delivered to residents.

 Why relocate